clarencelubrin/certificate-entity-recognition/README.md

 A user uploads a certificate image via the Web Application Frontend.
 The FastAPI server receives the image and initiates the processing workflow.

-2. **Image Pre-processing and Text Extraction**
+2. **Image Pre-processing**

 OpenCV handles the image: It cleans the image, corrects distortions (deskewing), and enhances clarity to maximize OCR accuracy.

-OCR engine then reads the cleaned image, converting the visual text into a large block of unstructured text data.
+3. **Object Character Recognition and Text Extraction** OCR engine then reads the cleaned image, converting the visual text into a large block of unstructured text data.

+4. **LLM Post-processing**
+The LLM handles the OCR raw text.
+It cleans the noisy extracted text to increase NER accuracy.

 3. **Entity Recognition**

-The unstructured text passes into the core logic, which includes NER/LLM and Regex.

-Named Entity Recognition (NER) models identify and tag relevant fields (e.g., classifying "Acme Corp" as the Issuing Authority).
+A fine-tuned Named Entity Recognition (NER) SpaCy model identify and tag relevant fields.

-Regular Expressions (Regex) are used to reliably extract highly formatted data like dates, IDs, and specific numbers.

 4. **Output**
 The application compiles all the recognized entities into a Structured Output format (typically JSON), which is then returned by the FastAPI server to the user.